gitkraken/vscode-gitlens/README.md

   <a title="Learn more about GitLens" href="https://gitlens.amod.io"><img src="https://raw.githubusercontent.com/eamodio/vscode-gitlens/main/images/docs/gitlens-logo-anybg.png" alt="GitLens Logo" /></a>
 </p>

-> GitLens **supercharges** the Git capabilities built into Visual Studio Code.
-It helps you to **visualize code authorship** at a glance via Git blame annotations and CodeLens, **seamlessly navigate and explore** Git repositories, **gain valuable insights** via powerful comparison commands, and so much more.
+> GitLens **supercharges** Git inside VS Code.
+It helps you to **visualize code authorship** at a glance via Git blame annotations and CodeLens, **seamlessly navigate and explore** Git repositories, **gain valuable insights** via rich visualizations and powerful comparison commands, and so much more.

 <p align="center">
   <br />